uaf/uaf/src/pyuaf/doc/api_pyuaf_util.rst

 .. autoclass:: pyuaf.util.Status

-     A Status object holds a UAF status code, a description and an OPC UA status code.
+     A Status object holds a UAF status code, a message and an OPC UA status code.

+    * Attributes:

+        .. autoattribute:: pyuaf.util.Status.statusCode

+            The UAF status code (an ``int`` as defined by :mod:`pyuaf.util.statuscodes`).

+            UAF status codes are not the same as OPC UA status codes!
+            For each UAF status code (except for Good and Uncertain), there is a corresponding error.
+            See the :mod:`pyuaf.util.statuscodes` and :mod:`pyuaf.util.opcuastatuscodes` modules
+            for more info!

     * Methods:

         .. automethod:: pyuaf.util.Status.__init__

-            Construct a Status by providing a UAF status code (as defined by :mod:`pyuaf.util.statuscodes`) and optionally a description (a string).
+            Construct a Status by providing a UAF status code (as defined by :mod:`pyuaf.util.statuscodes`).

             UAF Status objects are Uncertain by default.